Conflicting quotations showing the diversity of beliefs about the virgin

 They regard it as a religious myth that was added to Christian belief in the

-late first century CE and was triggered by a Greek mistranslation
+late first century CE and was partly based on a Greek mistranslation

 of the book of Isaiah from the original Hebrew.
 Its purpose was to make